-Protests erupt at Osmania University after it denies permission for Rahul Gandhi’s visit
+Protests erupt at Osmania University after Rahul Gandhi is denied permission to visit

-The Congress leader was slated to visit the campus on May 7 for a ‘non-political’ interaction with students.
+The Congress leader was slated to visit the campus in Hyderabad on May 7 for a ‘non-political’ interaction with students.

 Protests erupted at the Osmania University in Hyderabad after the administration refused to grant permission for a “non-political” event that Congress leader Rahul Gandhi was slated to attend, NDTV reported on Monday.

-Gandhi is scheduled to visit the campus on May 7 for an interaction with students.
-However, university authorities refused to grant permission for the visit, saying that no political activity was allowed on the campus.
+Gandhi was scheduled to visit the campus on May 7 to meet the students.
+However, university authorities refused permission for the visit, saying that no political activity was allowed on the campus.

 The university cited a resolution from 2017 that stated that non-academic activities, including political ones, would not be allowed there.